isomerpages/singapore-customs-cms/_registration-security-lodgement/Security Lodgement/how-to-lodge-security.md

 You can lodge the security in the form of a Banker’s Guarantee (BG), Finance Company Guarantee or an Insurance Bond.

-Download the [Security Application Form](/eservices/customs-forms-and-service-links) and bring it to your bank, finance company or insurance company for lodgement of the Banker’s Guarantee/Finance Company Guarantee/Insurance Bond.
-Please note that the processing by your bank, finance company or insurance company may **take up to three to four weeks**.
-You are encouraged to submit your new security to Customs **at least two weeks** before your intended date of shipment to allow sufficient time for processing and amendments in case of discrepancies.
+You are strongly encouraged to apply for the guarantee with any of the participating financial institutions on the eGuarantee@Gov programme.
+Please refer to [eGuarantee@Gov ](http://www.eguarantee.gov.sg/) for the full list of participating financial institutions.

+When you lodge the guarantee via the eGuarantee@Gov programme, you would not need to collect the hardcopy guarantee from the bank and bring it to Singapore Customs.
+The financial institution will send it electronically to Singapore Customs, saving you time and courier costs.

-## For new applications
+**1) For new applications**

-**How to apply for eGuarantee** <br>
+***How to apply for eGuarantee*** <br>
 The template for the guarantee that you are required to lodge can be found on the [eGuarantee@Gov](http://www.eguarantee.gov.sg/) website.

 You are required to approach any of the participating financial institutions listed above and provide the following information below, which is to be read against the guarantee template: